 Because population reconstruction requires careful understanding of search selection biases, we do not include candidates identified by independent analyses [65-71] of the publicly released LIGO and Virgo data [72, 73].
 Previous studies [63, 64] suggest that our results are unlikely to change significantly with the inclusion of these events.
 We similarly omit any triggers produced from our focused IMBH or eccentric binary searches [74], as we have not assessed their sensitivity to the full mass range investigated here using the consistent framework adopted for our primary results.
-These searches also did not yield any additional significant detections.
+These searches also did not vield any additional significant detections.
 Future analyses may be able to include events from multiple independent catalogs with a unified framework for calculating event significance independently of specific search methods [75, 76].

 Parameter estimation results for each candidate event [3] were obtained using the LALINFERENCE [77], RIFT [78, 79], or BILBY [80, 81] analyses.
 The parameter estimation analyses use Bayesian sampling methods to produce fair draws from the posterior distribution function of the source parameters, conditioned on the data and a given model for the signal and noise [82].
-Unless otherwise noted, we use previously-published samples for each event through GWTC-2.1 [2-4], as well as for GW200105 and GW200115 [10].
+Unless otherwise noted, we use previouslypublished samples for each event through GWTC-2.1 [2-4].For GW200105 and GW200115 [10], we use the inferences reported in GWTC-3 [1].
 For previouslyreported events through GWTC-2, we adopt the same parameter and event choices reported in our previous population study [11].
 For O1 events, we use published samples which equally weight analyses with SEOBNRv3 [83, 84] and IMRPhenomPv2 [85] waveforms, and for new events reported in the GWTC-2 update [3], we use published samples with higher order modes, selected by equally weighting all available higher-order mode analyses (PrecessingIMRPHM).
 The higher-mode analyses associated with GWTC-2 do not include calibration uncertainty.
-Regarding new events presented in GWTC-2.1, we use the fiducial analysis reported in that work (unless otherwise noted) comprised of merged posterior samples equally drawn from SEOBNRv4PHM [86, 87] and IMRPHENOMXPHM [88].
+Regarding new events presented in GWTC-2.1, we use the fiducial analysis reported in that work (unless otherwise noted) comprised of merged posterior samples equally drawn from SEOBNRv4PHM [86, 87] and IMR-PHENOMXPHM [88].
 Both models implement precession and include beyond-quadrupole radiation for asymptotically quasicircular orbits.
-For O3b events newly reported in GWTC-3, we use a set of parameter estimation samples that are equivalent but not identical to the publicly released CO1:Mixed samples from [1], which equally weigh two analyses with the models SEOBNRv4PHM [87] and IMRPhenomPv4PHM In comparison to the public GWTC-3 sam-[88]. ples, these samples do not include final downsampling and backwards spin evolution to 20 Hz for SEOB-NRv4PHM RIFT runs.
-Additionally, they lack the impact of calibration error on the SEOBNRv4PHM analyses for GW200316, GW200129, and GW200112, and use preliminary parameter estimation runs for GW191216 and GW200208_13.
-Only the samples for GW191216, GW200129, and GW200208_13 exhibit noticeable differences in their measured source-frame masses, distances.
+For O3b events newly reported in GWTC-3, we use the publicly released C01:Mixed samples from [1], which equally weigh two analyses with the models SEOBNRv4PHM [87] and IMRPhenomX-PHM [88].
+These samples lack the impact of calibration error on the SEOBNRv4PHM analyses for GW200316, GW200129, and GW200112.

-or effective spin (Jensen-Shannon divergence greater than 0.005 nats) compared to their counterparts presented in [1], but these differences are only percent-level shifts in the measured parameters that are far below the statistical uncertainties, so we do not expect them to affect the population inferences herein.
 A more complete description of the parameter estimation methods and waveform models used can be found in Section V of [3].
 To avoid ambiguity where multiple versions of these samples exist, our input posterior samples adopt the $D{\rm L}^2$ prior on luminosity distance $D{\rm L}$ and have reference spins specified at 20 Hz.
 In the case of the BNS events GW170817 and GW190425 and the NSBH events GW200105 and GW200115, two versions of the samples are available: one that assumes component spins $\chi{1,2} < 0.05$ for putative NS, and a less restrictive but event-dependent bound otherwise (e.g., $\chi{1,2} < 0.99$ for GW200105 and GW200115).
 We use the latter (high-spin) samples here.